|2010 GSA Denver Annual Meeting (31 October –3 November 2010)|

 We propose that the Carolina bays are depositional artifacts in the surface of a ~10 meter-thick sheet of distal ejecta, spread differentially from a cosmic impact.
 The lack of a correlated impact structure in North America is challenging, however.

-Using the alignments of 40 fields of Carolina bays in the East and the Mid-West, we generated great circle paths for visualization in Google Earth's virtual globe.
+Using the alignments of 40 fields of Carolina bays in the East and the Mid-West, we generated great circle paths for visualization in Google Earth.
 This yielded a fuzzy triangulation locus centered at 43.5 N, 89.5 W. Our analysis implies this triangulation would yield an erroneous impact location, offset to the west due to Earth rotation of .25 degrees of arc every clock minute of flight time.
 Adjustment of the crater eastward along the 43.5º N Parallel should direct us towards the actual impact site.
 We examined geological depressions found along that transit, selecting the Saginaw area of Michigan.

 It is generally understood that glacial activity removed vast quantities of softer strata from around the Michigan Basin’s periphery (i.e., Lakes Michigan, Huron and Erie), however the ice sheet was unsuccessful in breaching proximal cuestas encircling the basin with one major exception: Saginaw Bay.